NecsusECS/Necsus/README.md

 A "disappearing" ECS (entity component system) library for Nim.
-Necsus uses Nim macros to generate code for creating and executing an ECS based application.
+Necsus uses Nim macros to generate code for creating and executing an ECS-based application.
 Components are just regular objects, systems are regular procs, and everything related to entities is handled for you.

 More details about how ECS architectures work can be found here: